What happens first?

 Once I finish the artwork I will take a photograph of it for you to review.

-If there are no changes needed and you give final approval, I will then spray the artwork with a final fixative.
+If there are no changes needed and you give final approval, I will then spray the graphite or colored pencil artwork with a final fixative.

-The fixative helps to prevent any smudging of the graphite.
+The fixative helps to prevent any smudging of the graphite/colored pencil.
+The final fixative for colored pencil also provides UV light resistance to help stop color fading.
 It is recommended that you do not touch the finished portrait as the natural oils in your skin could potentially leave marks on the drawing paper.

 I will scan the finished artwork in order to keep a print in my portfolio and to use on my website.